multitudes/Airlock/README.md

 Often we rush through things in life.
 From a stressful commute, an intense meeting to another challenging situation.

 In all these cases, are we often not aware of how we carry our emotions from place to place, meeting to meeting.
 Two minutes of observing your breath are what you need to collect your thought, examine yourself and your sensation, re-base and be ready again.
 Sometimes important decisions and conversations benefit from a fresh and mindful start.

-# ToDo - Work in Progress
+# The Code Journey

+## Adding a log feature with Core Data
 This app is being developed in SwiftUI mostly for learning purposes.
-I am testing and adding new features like Core Data and Combine and will try to document the journey below.
-Also planned is an onboarding for first users of the app.

-## Adding a log feature with Core Data
+Adding Code Data to this small SwiftUI project has been an interesting challenge.

-I want to add the possibility to track the meditations and keep them in history.
-Also I want the user to be able to enter a text based feedback or thought, once a day.
+I wanted to add the possibility to track the meditations and keep them in history.
+Also I wanted the user to be able to enter a text based feedback or thought, once a day.
+This is what the Core Data framework is for.

 The first thing to do is designing the data model.
 I will keep it simple.
 It is an array of Items.
 Every item is a meditation and has a date, an optional thought and the length of the meditation, which is optional too, in case the user decides to add a thought indipendently of the meditation.
 I am thinking of limiting the thoughts to one a day.
 So the only real mandatory value is the date, with either a thought or a meditation length in minutes.